AstroVPK/kali/README.md

 # libcarma
 A library to model a time series as a Continuous-time ARMA (C-ARMA) process.
+Version: 1.0.0

 Install
 -------
-Install instructions are provided for a
+Install instructions are provided for linux machines.
+The following OSs have been tested-- Ubuntu 14.04 LTS Trusty Tahr

-You will need to have the Intel C++ compiler installed along with Intel MKL and NLOpt .
+You will need to have the Intel C++ Compiler XE installed along with Intel MKL and NLOpt.
 At the moment, all three are required though the plan is to eventually allow the use of g++ etc...

-1. Intel C++ Compiler
+1. Intel C++ Compiler XE
 The Intel C++ compiler is included in the Intel® Parallel Studio XE Composer Edition (and higher editions). https://software.intel.com/en-us/c-compilers/ipsxe https://software.intel.com/en-us/intel-parallel-studio-xe/try-buy#buynow